NazarVivchar/StatisticsEasy/README.md

 # Statistics Easy

-Statistics Easy - coloborative projec, being developed by a group of university groupmates.
+Statistics Easy - coloborative project, being developed by a group of university groupmates.
+Its main goal is to provide useful Mathematical and Statistical tools, that might come in handy for students, who are interested in learning math and related subjects.